General Education Program

 International and multicultural studies: becoming world citizens (GE 04)

 Knowledge about the variety of human experience is an integral part of liberal education.
 Moreover, the international dimensions of politics, commerce, economics, and culture touch our lives every day.
 We live in an interdependent world in which understanding of other cultures and societies is essential.
 These general education courses include world history and global studies courses that focus on the peoples, cultures, and societies of the world.
-Some courses in this category fulfill the UW System ethnic studies (ES) requirement.
+Some courses in this category fulfill the Universities of Wisconsin ethnic studies (ES) requirement.

 Minimum of six credits required.